 Drew Barrymore and Adam Sandler Interview

-One of the best romantic comedies of all time, 50 First Dates was a huge hit for Adam Sandler and Drew Barrymore.
+One of the best romantic comedies of all time, 50 First Dates was a hit for Adam Sandler and Drew Barrymore.

 In the high-concept premise, a man falls for a woman with short-term memory loss.
 Every day, he has to try to make her fall in love with him all over again.